micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Button/README.md

 | `rootMinWidth`                |                |
 | `rootWidth`                   |                |

 NOTE!
 Stardust does not follow this convention.
-Slider currently uses these tokens:
+Their `Button` currently uses these tokens:

 ```
 backgroundColor: string